acotty/CB_GDBMI_PLUGIN/Readme.md

 4. Should be easier easier to add new features compared to the old code.
 5. GDB/MI interface is supported.
 The GDB annotations interface is deprecated.

-**The debugger is not production quality at this point in time.**

-**It can be tested NOW, so give it a go in order to help with finding missing functionality and/or bugs.**

-# OUTSTANDING ITEMS
+## OUTSTANDING ITEMS

-## High Priority
+### High Priority

 1. Persist debug data between sessions:
+    status:
-    status: very early preliminary code is working, but it will change!!!!
+        preliminary code is working.
+        The code will change, but hopefully the XML file structure coudl stay the same, but with the addition of memory watches

+    Working:
+        - line breakpoint saved and loaded
+        - simple data watch data saved and loaded
+    Not done:
+        - non simple breakpoints not coded up, but data is saved and loaded
+        - edited watch is not coded, but data is saved and loaded
+        - memory watch - nothing has been done
+        - option to disable persistence via debugger dialog

-## Medium Priority
+### Medium Priority

 1. Debug -> Memory view dialog
     a) Plugin calls Debugger_GDB_MI::AddMemoryRange
     b) Need to spend time analysing existing code